Here’s some good news: Unsubscribes aren’t bad news!

 As you may have already found out in the examples above, an unsubscribe page helps customer perception.
 The fact that they have a choice can make them stay and connect for just a little longer.

-With an unsubscribe page, especially a well-crafted one, it becomes a little easier to track audience engagement.
+With an unsubscribe page, it becomes a little easier to track audience engagement.
 With relevant data and information fields, you can actually inspire customers to give you a real picture.
 This can enable you to create more enriching marketing efforts in the future.

 Before we say goodbye…